rooseveltframework/semantic-forms/README.md

 </form>
 ```

-`colspan-full` can also be used to force an input to take up the entire width of a form.
+`colspan-full` can also be used to force an input to take up the entire width of a form:

 ```html
 <form class="semanticForms">